Skip to Content

 When she used to make teriyaki beef, it was usually a marinated rib roast that was barbecued until it was charred on the outside and nice and pink on the inside.
 That meat was to die for.

 It’s Monday evening as I write this so I decided to downsize the recipe a bit and make it into a nice curry.
-Judging from the reviews I received from my wife and kids, it was a hit.
-I think I’ll be trying the full rib roast version next time.
+Judging from the reviews I received from my wife and kids, it’s a hit even though I didn’t go all our and purchase a rib roast.

 As recipes go, this is quite an easy one.
 All you need is a small beef roast.
 You could chop it all up for a more intense flavour but I simply threw the whole thing in the marinade this morning and cut it up when I got home from work.